How Do I Become a Health Information Manager?

 Although it is not required for all positions, the next step in preparing for an HIM career is to obtain certification.
 Two types of HIM certifications available through AHIMA include:

-• Registered Health Information Administrator (RHIA): This certification is available to those who have completed a bachelor’s or master’s degree from a CAHIIM-accredited program.
+- Registered Health Information Administrator (RHIA): This certification is available to those who have completed a bachelor’s or master’s degree from a CAHIIM-accredited program.
 Those with RHIA certification usually have a deep understanding of medical records and patient health information and may choose careers in healthcare administration, clinical, financial, and even information systems.

 Obtaining these certifications involves submitting an application with AHIMA and applying for examination through PearsonVUE, which has centers across the U.S. At the testing site, applicants must have two valid identification forms.
 After the test, applicants can report to staff to determine their test scores.
-Results also will be sent to AHIMA, and newly certified professionals are listed on their website.
+Results will also be sent to AHIMA, and newly certified professionals are listed on their website.

 The Healthcare Information and Management Systems Society (HISMSS) also offers certification.
 This includes CPHIMS certification, which requires a bachelor’s degree in the field, plus five years of experience, including at least three years in a healthcare setting.
 Alternatively, candidates with a master’s degree must have at least three years of information and management systems experience, two years of which must be in healthcare.